COMMAND-LABS/ai-school-s1-p2/README.md

 # TLDR

-Herein lies an assortment of n8n workflows shared and developed as part of AI school season 1, phase 2.
+Herein lies an assortment of n8n workflows shared and developed as part of AI School Season 1, Phase 2.